Tiled Development Update

 First of all it is now possible to flip objects horizontally and vertically.
 This works on both tile objects as well as polygons, using the same keys as for flipping tiles (X and Y).
 Second, all object types now feature free 360 degree rotation.
 Work on these features was sponsored by Ben Wales, who is making his maps primarily by placing tile images.

-for changing the rotation in increments of 15 degrees.
+in increments of 15 degrees.

 One point of discussion was where the rotation origin should be.
 I tried both rotating objects around their position as well as rotating them around their visual center.
 The latter seemed more intuitive when changing the rotation value by hand, however it caused problems in other cases.
 The visual center changes for example while resizing an object or when adjusting points on a polygon, which in turn caused rotated objects to shift around while doing such operations.
 In the end I settled for rotating objects around their position.